Fabricio Agosto

 Fabricio Martín Agosto Ramírez ([faˈβɾiθjo aˈɣosto raˈmiɾeθ]; born 31 December 1987), known as Fabri [ˈfaβɾi], is a Spanish footballer who plays as a goalkeeper.

 He appeared in 56 La Liga matches over six seasons, representing Deportivo La Coruña (two spells), Real Valladolid, Real Betis and Mallorca in the competition.
 He also played professionally in Turkey and England, winning the Süper Lig championship with Beşiktaş in 2016–17.

-Fabri was a Spanish international at under-20 level.
+Fabri was a Spain international at under-20 level.

 Club career

 Spain

 Fabri was born in Las Palmas, Canary Islands.
 After being bought at almost 18 from local Vecindario, he finished his football development at Deportivo de La Coruña.
 After suspensions to goalkeeping teammates Dudu Aouate and Gustavo Munúa due to a post-training punching session, he was made first choice, and made his La Liga debut on 13 January 2008 in a 4–3 away loss against Villarreal; both offenders were reinstated in the first team late in the month, and he returned to the B squad.

 In January 2008, Arsenal reportedly showed interest in signing Fabri, considered "one of Spain's brightest talents".
 During the 2008–09 season he was definitely promoted to backup duties as Munúa and Aouate were both deemed surplus to requirements, and also appeared in the Copa del Rey; however, after the Israeli's move to Mallorca, Munúa was again reinstated as second choice and Fabri returned to the reserves.

 On 13 July 2009, Fabri was released by Depor, joining Real Valladolid on a 2+2 contract.
 On 19 August of the following year, he signed for Recreativo de Huelva of Segunda División on a one-year loan deal.

 Fabri returned to the top flight for the 2011–12 campaign, moving to Real Betis.
 He played 17 competitive games in his first year, keeping clean sheets against Real Zaragoza (2–0, away), Málaga (2–0, also away) and Osasuna (1–0 at the Estadio Benito Villamarín).
 Following a run-in with manager Pepe Mel, he was demoted to third choice and eventually left the club in summer 2013, returning to Deportivo.

 Fabri played second-fiddle to Germán Lux in the first year in his second spell in Galicia, but subsequently became the starter.
 He lost the vast majority of 2015–16, however, due to a tibia injury he originally contracted ten years ago (in 2011, whilst at Betis, he also suffered a potentially career-threatening shoulder ailment).